-So we have decided to sell this room to single travellers with no supplement.
+So we sell this room to single travellers with no supplement.
 One member of the party gets his or her own twin or double room (the beds can be made up either way) without paying more.
 And should he or she wish to invite a friend, the second person will only pay half price.
 What a wonderful chat-up line: Actually I’m off to Val in the morning.
 We have a spare bed in our chalet.
 Let me pay half… (By the time she – or he – finds out that it was a half-price holiday, it will be too late!)

 The location of Chalet Ptarmigan could scarcely be better.
 In the middle of the main street, a four-minute walk to the lifts and slopes, a few paces from all of the action, yet high enough above it all never to be disturbed (and in any case the soundproofing is eerily good).